YumingSun/Penalized_Deep_Partially_Linear_Cox_Model/README.md

 Data
 ====
-The training dataset, `TrainingData.csv`, and the testing dataset, `TestingData.csv`, are simulated as described in the _Simulation Study_ part of the paper.
-There are 16,000 observations in the training dataset and 4,000 observations in the testing dataset.
-Both of the two datasets have one label and three features.
+The datasets, `no_select.h5`, `select.h5`, and `y.h5`, contain the 500 training samples and 1,000 testing samples simulated as described in the _Simulations_ part of the paper.  `no_select.h5` includes 8 features which are the input of the DNN. `select.h5` contains 600 features in which 10 features are `activate`. `y.h5` includes the survival time and censoring label for each patient.

 Demo
 ====